Board Advisory

 Effective board recruitment requires more than filling a skills matrix.
 The composition of a board shapes how directors interact, how knowledge is shared, and ultimately how well the board functions as a collective in support of the organisation's mission and goals.

 From there, we move to candidate identification and assessment, developing a field of candidates against agreed criteria and evaluating them through confidential research and direct conversation.
-We then support the board through shortlisting and appointment, including the design of interview questions informed by our research findings on what genuinely supports effective board member contribution.
+We then support the board or council through shortlisting and appointment, including the design of interview questions informed by our research findings on what genuinely supports effective board member contribution.

-We also work with boards to think about their composition over time.
+We also work with boards and councils to think about their composition over time.
 With thoughtful succession planning, we help boards and nominations committees anticipate the attributes and experience that will be needed to sustain a high-functioning board into the future.

 Governance effectiveness